-You’ll want to west off of Koval Lane onto an unnamed street.
-Don’t worry, there will be signs telling pointing you to the Venetian parking lot.
+You’ll want to west off of Koval Lane onto Krueger, although I believe there still aren’t signs naming it.
+Either way, there are signs telling pointing you to the Venetian parking lot.
 For reference though, you’ll be turning onto this street right under the Las Vegas Monorail tracks.
 The Wynn employee parking garage will be on the east, and you’ll want to go in the opposite direction, to the west, towards the Strip.

-Once on this unnamed street, stay in the right lane, as the left lane will take you to Harrah’s Las Vegas parking garage.
+Once on Kreueger, stay in the right lane, as the left lane will take you to Harrah’s Las Vegas parking garage.
 The right lane will shortly led you to the Venetian self-parking garage, which again, is well marked.
 You’ll take a right into the garage.

 There are two valet parking stands at the Venetian.
 Both are near the self-parking garage entrances, so they’ll be easy to spot.

-One is accessible off of the Strip, just after you go under the Rialto Bridge.
+Both are accessible off of the Strip.
+The main valet is found just after you go under the Rialto Bridge.
 You’ll see the circle and valet parking stand on your left.

-The other valet parking stand is the one accessible from behind the resort, when you are coming towards the Venetian from Koval Lane.
-Instead of staying in your far right-hand lane and using the self-parking, you’ll just want to follow the signs in the middle lane that lead you to the valet parking.
-(Using the far left lane takes you to neighboring Harrah’s parking area).
+The other valet parking stand is the accessible from the Strip, and from behind the resort, when you are coming towards the Venetian from Koval Lane.
+If coming in from the Koval, you’ll be driving towards the Strip on Krueger Drive.
+The far right-hand lane will lead you to the valet, which here, is located on the 3rd level.

 Grand Canal Shoppes Parking